ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IStar.rst

 IStar
 =====

-.. py:class:: IStar
+.. py:class:: ansys.stk.core.stkobjects.IStar

    object

    Provide access to the properties and methods used in defining a star object.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IStar

 Overview
 --------